Rule 6.1 of the Hawaii Professional Rules of Conduct states that a lawyer should aspire to provide at least fifty hours of pro bono services per year.

 Scope: Providing mediation services at Maui County Courthouses or at Maui Mediation Services offices in Wailuku.

-Mentorship: Yes; Available.
+Mentorship: Yes; available.

 Contact: Executive Director at info@mauimediation.org